RamonZwaan/metapepview/docs/experiment-evaluation.md

     This format constraint is also present for the benchmark dataset.
 If a custom dataset is constructed, all DB search and de novo files should be in the same format across all experiments.

-An overview of the available validation graphs is shown below.
+An overview of the available evaluation graphs is shown below.

 ### Confidence thresholds barplot